 - Leftover black bean chilli will stay fresh in the fridge, in a covered container, for 3 days.

-- This recipe is perfect for batch prepping, especially if you have a larger slow cooker or crock pot and can double up the ingredients.
+- This recipe is perfect for batch prepping if you have a larger slow cooker or crock pot and can double up the ingredients.
 Freeze portions for quick future meals.

-- Defrost before reheating.
+- Thaw before reheating.
 Reheat by adding to a skillet or saucepan and bringing to a simmer, heat through for 3-4 minutes stirring frequently until piping hot.

-- Serve with quinoa or rice, or simply with a chunk of crusty bread.
+- Serve with quinoa, rice, couscous, baked potato, potato wedges, cornbread, or with a chunk of crusty bread.

 Mary